Why Should I Use Guest Review in Project Management Software?

 External guests are typically people from the client organization who need to approve deliverables.

-For instance, your main contact may have a subject matter expert that they want to sign off on files and products before they consider them completed.
+For instance, your primary contact may have a subject matter expert that they want to sign off on files and products before they consider them completed.
 This person doesn’t need to see project reports or task progress — they simply need access to certain files.

 Benefits of guest review

 Guest review functionality is designed to provide the perfect balance between security and visibility.
-It enables you to openly share important files with the people who need to see them while maintaining the maximum possible security for all of your sensitive project information.
+It enables you to openly share important files with the people who need to see them while maintaining the maximum possible security for your sensitive project information.

 - Duplicate requests